bastiaanb/community-plugins/deployit-udm-plugins/utility-plugins/deployable-mapping-verifier-plugin/README.md

 # Usage

-This plugin adds the optional property `deploymentCardinality` to `udm.Deployable`.
-This is an enum that specifies how many Deployeds the deployment should generate for this Deployable.
+This plugin adds the optional property `mustBeMapped` to `udm.BaseDeployable`.
+This is an enum that specifies how many Deployeds a valid deployment should map from this Deployable.
 It can have the following values:

-* NONE. cardinality == 0, i.e. this Deployable should not be deployed.
+* NEVER. #deployeds == 0, i.e. this Deployable should not be deployed (in this Enviroment).
 Mostly useful when preventing deployment to a particular Environment.
-* OPTIONAL. cardinality >= 0
-* MANDATORY. cardinality >= 1
-* EXACTLY_ONE. cardinality == 1
+* OPTIONALLY. #deployeds >= 0, this Deployable may be deployed but does not have to be.
+* AT_LEAST_ONCE. #deployeds >= 1, this Deployable must be deployed.
+* EXACTLY_ONCE. #deployeds == 1, this Deployable must de deployed to one Container.
-* REDUNDANT. cardinality > 1, i.e. this Deployable should be deployed to more than one Container.
+* MORE_THAN_ONCE. #deployeds > 1, this Deployable must be deployed to more than one Container.

-The default value for this property is `MANDATORY`, but can be overridden in `deployit-defaults.properties` of course.
+The default value for this property is `AT_LEAST_ONCE`, indicating that typically Deployables must be part of the deployment.
+This can be overridden in `deployit-defaults.properties` of course.

-The plugin also adds two boolean properties to `udm.Environment' that relaxes the cardinality requirements for deployement to that particular environment:

-* ignoreRedundancyRequirements.
-Relaxes `REDUNDANT` to `MANDATORY`.
+The plugin also adds an optional property `mustBeMappedEnforcementLevel` to `udm.Environment`.
+This specifies how strict the enforcement of the `mustBeMapped` checking should be.
+It can have the following values:

-* ignoreCardinalityRequirements.
-Disables the validation completely.
+* NONE.
+Skip `mustBeMapped` checking completely.
+* AT_LEAST_ONCE.
+Enforce `mustBeMapped` checking, but treat MORE_THAN_ONCE as AT_LEAST_ONCE.
+This enables scenarios where redundant deployment is mandatory for the production environment but deployemnt to a single server is sufficient for test environments.
+* MORE_THAN_ONCE.
+Enforce full `mustBeMapped` checking.

-The default value for both properties is `false`.
+The default value for this property is `NONE`.
+This enables a gradual transition to enforcement once all applications for an environment have correct `mustBeMapped` configurations.